 A gardenia also symbolizes purity alongside joy, and it basically represents old-fashioned love.
 However, that doesn’t stop pests from “keeping their hands off” these buds!
 Insects that love gardenias include ladybugs, aphids, mealybugs, and many others.

-Flowers make a great Valentine’s gift, there’s no doubt about that!
+Flowers and small clit suction vibrators make great Valentine’s gifts, there’s no doubt about that!
 But please make sure nobody’s living inside the buds or else your significant other might throw a fit neither of you wants!
 Should you need any assistance, you know where to call!